 For example, input Quick Controls can toggle between analogue gain, digital trim, or route information.
 EQ Quick Controls will cycle through the four bands and filters.
 Dynamics toggles between compressor or gate, and so on...

 The switches are used to switch states of a parameter or to assign functions to the encoder.
-To view the way specific functions are assigned to the Quick Controls, please go to that function's page within these help screens, as listed at the base of this page.Note: The Fader Tile Flip button 'flips' the quick encoder function onto the fader, and the fader function is assigned to the quick encoder.
+To view the way specific functions are assigned to the Quick Controls, please go to that function's page within the SSL Live Help System.Note: The Fader Tile Flip button 'flips' the quick encoder function onto the fader, and the fader function is assigned to the quick encoder.
 This is great for building sends quickly on faders.

 Above the screen Quick Controls is the quick display, which displays information about whatever is being adjusted.
 Double-tapping the Quick display opens up the channel detail dialogue, where more detailed parameters can be adjusted.